 Carter leaned back in his chair, his eyes half-closed, listening to the angry voices echoing in his mind through the headphones.
-Johnny's voice was still sharp, filled with rage and resentment: "This country is being sold out!
-These damned politicians are groveling to outsiders, handing over our jobs!
-We work our whole lives, and they come in and enjoy everything without lifting a finger!"
+Johnny's voice remained sharp, filled with rage and resentment: "This country is being sold out!
+These damn politicians are groveling to outsiders, handing over our jobs!
+We work our whole lives, and they come in and get to enjoy everything without lifting a finger!"

-Carter's fingertips unconsciously tapped on the table, moving gently in rhythm with the voices.
+Carter's fingertips unconsciously tapped on the table, moving gently with the rhythm of the voices.

-He felt little emotion towards these words, not even sure if he truly agreed with them.
-Yet he listened every day, as if it were a habit, an addiction to background noise he couldn't shake off.
+He felt little emotion toward these words, even uncertain if he truly agreed.
+Yet he listened every day, as if it were a habit, an unshakeable background noise.

 Why?